hmtareque/togetherall/README.md

 ## Getting Started

-First, run the development server:
+Please, run the following command to build and run the server:

 ```bash
 npm run build